Days Gone Bye (The Walking Dead): Plot

 The episode opens in medias res as former Sheriff's Deputy Rick Grimes (Andrew Lincoln) scavenges for gas and supplies at an abandoned convenience store on a deserted highway in rural Georgia.
 He spots a little girl (Addy Miller) holding a teddy bear as he assures her, not to be afraid of him, but she turns out to be a zombie.
 When she shambles towards him, Rick shoots her in the head.

-Returning to several weeks prior, Rick is seriously injured while chasing down criminals alongside his partner and childhood friend Shane Walsh (Jon Bernthal); he is shot in the shoulder and goes into a coma.
+Returning to several weeks prior, Rick is seriously injured while chasing down criminals alongside his partner and childhood friend Shane Walsh (Jon Bernthal); he is shot in the side and goes into a coma.
 Hospitalized after the injury, Rick experiences a series of dreamlike encounters with friends and family.

 When he regains consciousness, he finds the hospital abandoned and horrifically ransacked: the walls are sprayed with blood, destroyed equipment is everywhere, and dead bodies litter the hallway.
 He walks past a set of double doors secured with heavy chains and spray-painted with the ominous warning "Don't Open Dead Inside".
 From the far side of the secured doors, Rick hears growling while an unknown menace pushes against the locked doors.
 Outside, he finds scores of dead bodies, some covered in makeshift body bags, others strewn about randomly.
 As he makes his way home, he sees a zombified woman dragging her legless body towards him.
 He ignores her and returns home, but his family has fled.